bright/new-www/content/blog/why-a-small-budget-for-app-development-can-be-an-advantage-for-startups.md

 published: true
 language: en
 ---
 **A smaller budget at the beginning of your startup story may help you build the project with bigger chances of succeeding.
 How come?
-Check out why a smaller budget can enhance creativity, simplicity, and data-driven development.**
+Check out why a limited budget can enhance creativity, simplicity, and data-driven development.**

 <EbookDynamic sectionTitle='Learn even more about MVP development' ebookName='From-MVP-to-a-Final-Product.pdf' ebookDescription='Get our ebook for free.
 This pdf is based on our over decade of experience in building of MVPs for startups around the world.' ebookImage='/images/mvp_ebook_cover.png' ebookAlt='undefined' />